A Heaven called Kotagiri near Coonoor and Ooty

 On my drive back from Pudukadu, I hear some lovely tribal songs and tribal engagement programs on the local FM radio.
 The program has been on the air for more than 5 years.
 It has turned out to be the harbinger of change for the indigenous communities living within the 15kms radius from the radio station.

 I was to witness the live program on Radio Kotagiri but couldn’t make it.
 I trek up the campus to meet Jayanthi and Manickam, who handles the community radio.
 I am told that programs are broadcast over FM channel 90.4 from 7 am to 7 pm daily.
 The topics are a wide range like health, organic agriculture, traditional foods, traditional medicines, cine songs, and news of how to approach panchayat leaders, how to vote, and discuss tea plantation workers’ problems.

 I am sure the community radio will become one of the biggest things to happen in the region.
 It extends its influence perhaps even more than the current 15km radius.
 I understand several endorsements to have come by in the years of devotion to community development.
 Radio Kotagiri won the 2nd prize for the “Arindu Kolvom” program in an All India community radio competition.
 This is most heartening that people to people conversations are happening here, in a big way.

-Some lighter moments
+Some lighter moments at the Kotagiri Hilltop

 Ever since I came here, my conversations with indigenous people have come a cropper or best resulted in single syllable replies.
 Still, most are happy to pose for photographs.
 However, the watchman shared tales of how his family migrated from Nepal.
 Having settled in Kotagiri for years, he shared bits of information about life in Kotagiri.